 Key takeaways:

-So, if you’re here to learn how to find a domain owner, it’s safe to say that you’re either:
+If you’re here to find out who owns a domain or simply find a domain owner, it’s safe to say you’re either:

-• buying and selling a domain,
+- Buying and selling a domain

-• simply curious about who owns a website.
+- Simply curious about who owns a website

 How to find a domain owner

-• Registrars have a huge role to play.
-Domain registration typically happens through domain name registrars, like Network Solutions.
-They hold the records for as long as the domain is registered through them.
+- Registrars have a huge role to play.
+Domain registration usually happens through registrars like Network Solutions.
+These providers hold the records while the domain remains registered with them.

 Now, we’re all set to get started!

 Step 1.
-Research using a WHOIS
+Research using a WHOIS domain lookup tool

 The WHOIS database is a repository of domain ownership information.
 It stores domain name details such as its registrant’s name, address, and contact information.
 To perform a WHOIS lookup, simply type the domain name into its search bar and wait for the information to show.